devries/devries/README.md

 I'm Christopher De Vries.
 I once was an astronomer, earning my Ph.D. at the [University of Massachusetts, Amherst](http://www.umass.edu/).
-I went on to do postdoctoral work at the [Harvard-Smithsonian Center for Astrophysics](http://www.cfa.harvard.edu/) and went on to become a tenured professor at [California State University Stanislaus](https://www.csustan.edu/) before giving it all up to become a reclusive hermit.
+I went on to do postdoctoral work at the [Harvard-Smithsonian Center for Astrophysics](http://www.cfa.harvard.edu/) and to become a tenured professor at [California State University Stanislaus](https://www.csustan.edu/) before giving it all up to become a reclusive hermit.